 How to Choose the Best Electric Bike for Touring?

-When choosing an electric bike for touring, look at mid-range and higher-end options.
+When choosing an e-bike, look at mid-range and higher-end models.
 Entry-level ebikes aren’t designed to put up with the stress of bike touring.
 Reliability may be an issue.
-The last thing you want to deal with during a bike tour is mechanical issues.

-For most riders, the ideal electric touring bike will have a 250W mid-drive motor with torque sensor pedal assist and no throttle control.
-An ebike with a 250w motor and pedal assist can be ridden legally pretty much anywhere in the world.
+For most riders, the ideal electric touring bike will have a 250W mid-drive motor with torque sensor pedal assist.
+This type of bike can be ridden legally pretty much anywhere in the world.
 It will be treated like any other bicycle.

 If you’re on a tighter budget there are a couple of ways to save money.
-You can save some money by choosing an e-bike with a hub motor instead of a mid-drive.
+You could go with an e-bike with a hub motor instead of a mid-drive.
 You could also opt for cheaper cadence sensors instead of torque sensors.
 This can save you a few hundred dollars.

 Pretty much every type of bike is available in an electric version.
-If you want to bike tour off-road or go bikepacking, electric mountain bikes are available, an electric gravel bike, or an electric fat bike.
-If you want to have the option to travel by bus or train during your bike trip, you could choose to tour with an electric folding bike.
+If you want to bike tour off-road or go bikepacking, you could go with an electric mountain bike, gravel bike, or fat bike.
+If you want to have the option to travel by bus or train during your bike trip, you could tour with an electric folding bike.
 For those who have trouble balancing, you could ride an electric recumbent bike or a trike.
-If you want to tour exclusively on road, you could ride an electric road bike.
 If you need to carry a particularly heavy load, you could opt for an electric cargo bike.
-For those who want to tour with a friend or loved one, you could ride an electric tandem bike.
-A couple of companies even offer purpose-built electric touring bikes these days.

 When choosing an e-bike for touring, look for a model that is capable of hauling luggage.
 It should at least have mounting points for a rear rack.
 The bike should also have a large enough weight capacity to handle you and your gear.
 Most touring bikes are designed to hold up to 300 pounds.
-For an average bike tour, that’s plenty of capacity.
+For an average bike tour, that’s plenty.

 How to Prepare Your E-bike for a Bike Tour

 Most electric bikes aren’t built for touring.
-Before you set out on your bike tour, you may have to make a few modifications and upgrades to the bike.
+Before you set out, you may have to make a few modifications and upgrades to the bike.

 You might also need to buy a larger battery or a second battery.
 E-bikes usually come with a single battery.
-Sometimes there is an option to add a second battery.
-Some models have mounting points for two batteries.
-You can usually mount a second battery to a bottle cage mount.
+A spare battery will double your range.

 In addition, you might also want to add some bike touring accessories such as bottle cages, lights, fenders, a cycling computer, a phone mount, and some accessory bags.
-Touring bikes require these parts.
 If you installed an electric conversion kit on your bike, you may want to install a torque arm for added safety.

-For your comfort, you might also want to replace the saddle, pedals, and handlebar grips to meet your preference.
+For your comfort, you might also want to replace the saddle, pedals, and handlebar grips.
 For example, maybe you like a leather saddle, ergonomic grips, and clipless pedals.
 These parts can improve comfort while riding long distances.
-Most electric bicycles don’t come with these parts.

 Luggage for E-bike touring